Traditionally Modern Food

 Notes

-2. If you feel dough is dry, add 1 tbsp of water else no need to add.
-Water added should be boiling hot water, so its better to keep 1/4 cup hot water separately
+2. If you feel the dough is dry, add 1 tablespoon of water else no need to add it.
+Water added should be boiling water, so it is better to keep 1/4 cup of hot water separately

 3. Color of the Adai depends on the jaggery color